-No. Most patients cannot believe how well the do after minilaparotomy tubal reversal.
-Because of our experience of over ten years with minilaparotomy we have a plan to reduce your discomfort to a minimum.
-There are many little things that we do that ad up to your getting quickly back to normal after reversal of your tubal ligation.
+No. Most patients cannot believe how well they do after minilaparotomy tubal reversal.
+Because of our experience of over ten years with minilaparotomy, we have a plan to keep your discomfort to a minimum.
+There are many little things we do that help you get back to normal quickly after reversal of your tubal ligation.

 We do not use mechanical retractors to hold the incision open.
-We make a small [2 to 3 inch] incision and move it around to each side as needed.
+We make a small incision and move it around to each side as needed.
 We also move your uterus underneath the skin opening.
 The combination of these two things makes a large incision and a hospital stay unnecessary.
-I was the first person I know of anywhere in the world to do major gynecologic surgery through a minilaparotomy incision.
-I first did a hysterectomy this way 12 years ago and just now my method is being reported in the medical journals.
+I was the first person I know of anywhere in the world to perform a major gynecologic surgery through a minilaparotomy incision.
+I first did a hysterectomy this way 12 years ago and my method is just now being reported in the medical journals.

-By using head mounted loupes, magnifying devices, the incision in your lower abdomen can be smaller and a smaller incision means less pain after your tubal ligation reversal.
+By using head-mounted loupes and magnifying devices, the incision in your lower abdomen can be smaller.
+A smaller incision means less pain after your tubal ligation reversal.

 If you ask around, you will find those that say a microscope is better for tubal reversal, but I don’t think that’s true.
 Not everyone can use loupes because you have to hold your head very still for a long time.
 Those that can, do.
-The microscope does not move with the surgeon’s head so the incision in your abdomen has to be wider and that means more pain after your tubal reversal and sometimes a hospital stay.
+The microscope does not move with the surgeon’s head so the incision in your abdomen has to be wider.
+That means more pain after your tubal reversal and sometimes results in a hospital stay.
 The magnification is the same.

 If your tubal ligation was done as an outpatient, you will almost certainly have less pain with tubal reversal.
-Most patients are back pretty much back to normal after 2 days some people rest up for a week.
+Most patients are pretty much back to normal after 2 days.
+Some people rest up for a week.
 You are not to do strenuous activity for 3 weeks; light exercise is fine as soon as you feel like it.
-Everyone is different and we know that you may need an extra dose of TLC and we are anxious to give it.
+Everyone is different.
+We know you may need an extra dose of TLC and we are anxious to give it.

 Ectopic Pregnancy [ a “tubal” ]